 Rev. Eric Sherlock (Click to contact)

 Reverend Eric Sherlock is the Senior Pastor of Danville Congregational Church.
 Previously, he served as DCC’s Associate Pastor for two and a half years.
 Before moving to California, Eric served churches in Connecticut and Massachusetts.
 He holds a Master of Divinity from Boston University and a Bachelor of Arts in Political Science from Bridgewater State University.
+He is a participant of the Next Generation Leadership Initiative (NGLI) of the UCC Pension Boards.
 Eric believes the church is a place where we can connect with ourselves and one another, and in doing so, we connect with God.
 He believes the church is a source of deep community, where we are reminded of our call in the world: to love God and love neighbor.

 Eric lives in Oakland with his husband, Matt and their black lab mix, Otto.
 You can find Eric drinking coffee at Peet’s, enjoying a run on some of the many running and hiking trails in the Bay Area, and admiring the Northern California coastline.

 In 2012, Todd’s husband, Miguel, invited him to visit his church—Cathedral of Hope United Church of Christ in Dallas—on their second date.
 It would not be long until Todd joined that faith community as the call on his life began to re-awaken—initially through faith-based, LGBTQ activism that grew into intersectional justice work and community organizing.

 Leaving a career in corporate communications, Todd moved to Berkeley in 2015 to attend Pacific School of Religion where he received a Master of Divinity in 2018.
 While at PSR, Todd’s work focused on spirituality and social transformation and sexuality and religion.
 He served as a pastoral intern at Glide Memorial Church in San Francisco.